Pouya2077/Job-Goblin/README.md

 1. Optimizing the time complexity of fetching jobs from APIs
     - When there are many fetch requests at the same time program begins to slow
 2. Advanced filtering of fetched jobs
-    - Add a company blacklist
-    - Of fetched jobs, filter them using predetermined parameters
+    - Of fetched jobs, filter them using predetermined parameters (company blacklist, remove duplicate jobs)
-3.

-TODO: add VIDEO
+3. When scaling consider use of cloud-based event logging service